CasparEkroth/DocTell/README.md

 Your files stay on your device.
 Speech is generated locally by the system TTS engine.

 ## License
-The source code of DocTell is released under the [CC BY-NC 4.0 License](./LICENSE).
+The source code of DocTell is released under the [AGPL-3.0 License](./LICENSE).
-You are free to use or modify the code for personal and educational purposes.
+You may view, use, or modify the code for personal and educational purposes.
-Commercial use, redistribution on app stores, or selling modified versions is **not permitted**.
+Commercial use, paid features, subscriptions, ads, or publishing modified versions on app stores is not permitted.
+Any redistributed version must remain fully open-source under AGPL-3.0.

 For commercial inquiries, contact: ekrothdev@gmail.com